Advertiser Disclosure

 Are you claustrophobic?
 If so, then pest control probably isn’t for you.
 Pest control technicians work in clients’ basements, crawl spaces, closets, outbuildings, and even HVAC ducts.

-Also, it’s common for pest control companies to keep workers or teams on call 24/7 to address emergencies, so this isn’t the best line of work for people who prefer not to work evenings and weekends.
+Also, it’s common for pest control companies to keep workers or teams on-call 24/7 to address emergencies, so this isn’t the best line of work for people who prefer not to work evenings and weekends.

-20. Tree Trimmer
+22. Tree Trimmer

 • Degree or Certificate Requirements: High school diploma or equivalent required; postsecondary coursework in horticulture may be helpful

-• Training Requirements: A few weeks’ on-the-job training
+• Training Requirements: A few weeks on-the-job training

 The BLS lumps tree trimming under the “grounds maintenance worker” category.
-However, tree trimming deserves its own category on account of the hazard pay afforded workers who spend their days dozens of feet above the ground.
-Pursue a horticulture or landscape architecture degree after work, and you’ll find plenty of opportunity to move up in this field (and down from the bucket truck).
+However, tree trimming deserves its own category due to the hazard pay afforded workers who spend their days dozens of feet above the ground.

-21. Veterinary Assistant
+23. Veterinary Assistant

 • Degree or Certificate Requirements: High school diploma or equivalent